standardhealth/standardhealth.github.io/README.md

 1. Run browser tests mentioned above on localhost.
 2. Push changes to your GitHub Project repository.
-3. Run tests on mobile devices when `your-account-name.github.io` has been updtaed.
+3. Run tests on mobile devices when `your-account-name.github.io` has been updated.
 4. Replace the CNAME file you deleted when you first pulled the repository; the file should be named CNAME and have in it `standardhealthrecord.org`.
 5. If everything checks out, [issue a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with the main repository.
 6. Wait for someone in the collaborative to review your changes, merge to master, and see your contributions go live!